Brad863/Digital-Skills-Gitbook/ict-proficiency-productivity/naming-and-organising-files-and-folders.md

 Additionally, if you are working with others and need to share files or at least share the location they sit in, having a clearly understood structure that is easy to stick to will mean less confusion in your group.

-Simply put, having a **consistent, logical structure** means one less thing to think about and one less roadblock between you and getting the work done!
+Simply put, having a **consistent, logical file structure** means one less thing to think about and one less roadblock between you and getting the work done!
 Following are some principles to follow for organising those files.

 ## Getting started